 "You have to realize, Victor, the Nehemiah IV probe is more complicated than your microprobes by at least ten orders of magnitude.
 Randomly changing its design will only work if the problem can be fixed by, say, slightly tweaking its parts.
-But if the problem requires an entirely new approach then it's hopeless.
+But if the problem requires an entirely new part to be created - a part that has never existed before in the history of the world - then it's hopeless.
 Do you know how many quadrillions of possible ways one could design a circuit board or a computer system?
 Do you know all the different places it could be installed, and what impact that might have on the overall design?
 Not only does it have to work and not break anything else, but it also has to fix the actual problem.
 No, Victor, random chance is not going to help you, and there isn't enough trillions of years for you to iterate through every possibility.
 You need true intelligence."

 "But I thought we already had true intelligence!
 I mean, we have bots everywhere, don't we?
-AI has existed since the days of the Spanish Empire - why, there was an AI system on board the Sparrow back in the 19th century.
-Can't AI just figure this out?"
+Al has existed since the days of the Spanish Empire - why, there was an Al system on board the Sparrow back in the 19th century.
+Can't Al just figure this out?"